hashintel/hash/packages/engine/README.md

 cargo run --bin cli -- <CLI ARGS> -p "<PATH TO HASH PROJECT DIR>" single-run --num-steps <NUM-STEPS>
 ```

+**Important**: if you want to use Python behaviors, see the "run a simulation" section for instructions on how to activate the Python virtual environment.

 ## Quick Start Guide

 This guide will walk you through downloading a [demo simulation], running it, and then finding and verifying its output.